-As a bird of prey, it has a carnivorous diet.
+As a bird of prey, owls have a carnivorous diet.
 Read on to learn more about the diet of owls, what they eat, and how they hunt for prey at night in the desert and other habitats.

 What Do Owls Eat?

 The diet of an owl depends on its species, which varies due to the climate of its habitat and its geographic location.
 They all have carnivorous diets but what exactly they eat has to do with the food sources that are available in their environment.
+What do owls eat?
 Some owls eat carrion, but the general rule is that they eat prey that they kill themselves.
 They eat insects, small mammals, other birds, and some focus on fish.

 For specific diets, Scops and Screech Owls eat mostly insects.
 The Screech Owl is divided into eastern and western species.
 The western screech owl also eats spiders, slugs, snails, amphibians, fish, birds, and rodents in addition to many more arthropods than its eastern relative.
 In Seattle, they have crayfish and giant carpenter ants as prey, while in Arizona, they prefer to hunt mammals.

 Barn Owls eat mostly mice, voles, and shrews.
 Larger species, such as the Eagle Owl, will hunt young foxes, hares, and birds as big as ducks or gamebirds.
 Owls that live in the desert, such as the Great Horned Owl, hunt insects, and reptiles.